 I've knitted a bunch of knots and links lately, principally in conjunction with the 2014 AMS Special Session my compatriot Carolyn Yackel and I organized.
 In particular, I developed a methodology for knitting many torus knots and torus links.
-(That will become a paper eventually.
-That is, there's a draft of it, and if you want it shoot me an email.)
+(That will become a book chapter eventually.)

 Of course, torus knots and links are named so because they can be wrapped around a torus without crossings.
 And I like to knit tori from time to time.
 Here are a few torus knots knitted into their embedding tori (all public pages):